 After your appointment, your dietitian will write a summary letter, which will include your action plan.
 You’ll receive this letter within 5 working days to your preferred email address.

 The letter will be sent securely via our record-keeping software to protect your privacy in line with clinical governance regulations.

 After your initial consultation, your dietitian may suggest a review appointment in a suitable timeframe to assess the effectiveness of the plan they have given to you.
 You may be asked to maintain a food and/or symptom diary before your review appointment to help your dietitian decide the next best step in your care pathway and tailor advice going forward.

 For those with IBS, we would normally recommend three sessions, although sometimes more are required depending on individual symptom response.
 For Coeliac disease, we would normally ask to see you annually following your annual blood test with your GP, as per the National Institute for Health and Care Excellence guidelines.
 For other conditions, the number of sessions and timelines will depend on your individual needs.

 We’ll tailor our assessment methods based on what’s right for your individual needs.
 We will only recommend valid tests and, if needed, we will refer you to the appropriate professional within our network of clinicians.

 Other Frequently Asked Questions

-The specialist dietitians offer appointments at The Gut Health Clinic Monday to Thursday.
-These appointments are booked in advance, so it’s recommended that you contact our clinic reception team to secure your appointment at your earliest convenience.
+The specialist dietitians offer appointments at from Monday to Thursday.
+These appointments are booked and paid for in advance, so it’s recommended that you get in touch via our contact form to secure your appointment at your earliest convenience.